JOHNREED3/Run-Buddy-2.0/README.md

 ## Contribution
-Made with love by John Reed
+Made with love by John Reed!